Director of Politeia

 DR SHEILA LAWLOR

 Sheila Lawlor is the founder and Research Director of Politeia.
-Her background is as an academic historian of 20th century British political history, having started her working life as a research fellow at Sidney Sussex College, Cambridge and Churchill College, Cambridge.
-Her academic publications include Churchill and the Politics of War 1940-41, and for Politeia her most recent publication is Now or Never: Countering the Coup Against Britain’s Democracy (2019).
+Her background is as an historian of 20th century British political history, having started working life in Cambridge as a research fellow at Sidney Sussex College and Churchill College.
+Her academic publications include Churchill and the Politics of War 1940-41, and she is now finishing a book on British Politics and Social Policy in the 1940s (working title).
+At Politeia she focuses on the constitutional, economic and social programme.
+Her publications can be seen here.

 Co-founder of Sloane Robinson and serves as Patron of Politeia